• Skip to primary navigation

 Sauce ingredients being mixed in a small bowl until the sugar is fully dissolved.

-1. Make the sauce: In a small bowl, combine the sauce ingredients as listed above and stir until the sugar is fully dissolved.
+1. Make the sauce: In a small bowl, whisk together the listed sauce ingredients and stir until the sugar is fully dissolved.
 Set aside.

 Diced chicken thighs in a bowl being seasoned with salt and garlic powder, then coated evenly with cornstarch.

-1. Prepare the chicken: Dice the chicken thighs into 1.5-inch pieces and place in a large bowl.
+1. Prepare chicken: Dice the chicken thighs into uniform 1.5-inch pieces and add to a large mixing bowl.
 Season with salt and garlic powder, then add cornstarch and toss until evenly coated with no dry spots.

 Chicken pieces frying in hot oil in a pan until golden and crispy on both sides.

-1. Fry the chicken: Heat vegetable oil in a large pan over medium-high heat.
-Fry in small batches until golden, crispy, and cooked through, about 3-4 minutes per side.
+1. Fry in batches: Heat vegetable oil in a large pan over medium-high heat.
+Fry chicken in small batches until golden, crispy, and cooked through, about 3-4 minutes per side.

 Fried chicken being transferred to a wire rack or paper towel-lined plate to drain excess oil.

-1. Drain the chicken: Transfer to a wire rack or paper towel-lined plate to drain excess oil and prevent sogginess.
+1. Drain chicken: Transfer cooked chicken to a wire rack or paper towel-lined plate to drain excess oil and prevent sogginess.

 Chopped onions, red bell pepper, and pineapple sautéing in a pan, then sauce added and simmered until thickened.

-1. Sauté vegetables and thicken sauce: Reserve 1 teaspoon (5 ml) of oil in the pan and discard the rest.
+1. Sauté veggies and simmer sauce: Reserve 1 teaspoon (5 ml) of oil in the pan and discard the rest.
 Reduce heat to medium and sauté onion, red bell pepper, and pineapple for 30-45 seconds.
 Add the sauce and simmer until thickened, about 30-45 seconds.

 Fried chicken tossed in a thick, glossy sauce and garnished with green onions and sesame seeds before serving.

-1. Finish: Add the fried chicken and toss to coat evenly.
+1. Toss, garnish and serve: Add the chicken and toss to coat evenly.
 Remove from heat, garnish with green onions and sesame seeds, and serve.

 Expert Tips